-Auburn finalizing deal with Boise State's Bryan Harsin
+Auburn hires Boise State's Bryan Harsin to lead football program

 CLICK HERE TO GET THE FOX NEWS APP

+A victory in the 2014 Mountain West Championship game marked Boise State’s first outright league title since joining the conference in 2011, and its first overall since 2009.
+The only alumnus to coach the Broncos in their history, Harsin has won conference championships as a player, assistant coach and head coach.

-Boise State won at least 10 games in each of his first six seasons.
-The Broncos are 5-2 this year after losing to No. 19 San Jose State in the league title game.
+Boise State won at least nine games in each of his first six seasons.
+The Broncos finished 5-2 this year, losing to No. 19 San Jose State in the league title game.
 Boise State opted not to participate in a bowl game.

 Auburn is set to play No. 15 Northwestern in the Citrus Bowl on New Year's Day.
 Defensive coordinator Kevin Steele is serving as the Tigers' interim coach and was initially regarded as a candidate for the permanent job.